simsor/blog/content/posts/oculus-quest-casting.md

 $ ./scrcpy -c 1200:1000:130:250 -m 1024 -b 8M
 ```

 With recent ADB versions, you can even use ADB over WiFi!
-I higly recommend connecting both your PC and Quest to a 5GHz WiFi network though, the difference is incredible.
+I higly recommend connecting both your PC and Quest to a 5GHz WiFi network though, the difference is incredible!

 ```
 $ adb shell ip route